-Understanding Fiduciary Liability Insurance for Trustees in the UK (2026)
+Understanding Fiduciary Haftpflichtversicherung for Trustees in the UK (2026)

-Fiduciary liability insurance, also known as trustee liability insurance, is a type of professional indemnity insurance designed to protect trustees from financial losses resulting from claims of breach of fiduciary duty.
+Fiduciary Haftpflichtversicherung, also known as trustee Haftpflichtversicherung, is a type of Professional Indemnity Insurance designed to protect trustees from financial Losses resulting from claims of breach of fiduciary duty.
 These claims can arise from a variety of situations, including mismanagement of assets, errors in judgment, conflicts of interest, or failure to adhere to the terms of the trust deed.

 Key Aspects of Fiduciary Duty in the UK